protontypes/LibreSelery/README.md

 It is sent via the cryptocurrency market API to the public email address of the git platform user profile.
 You can even configure the compensation of contributors from your own dependencies, therefore donating money back to open source platforms which play an integral role in your project.

 The weights calculations are under active development and will be extended in the future in cooperation with the community.
-We are always open for concerns and are actively pursuing options for fair and considerate metrics regarding payout weights.
-The goal is to have a system which is fair and represents the contributions done but without prone to abuse.
-Furthermore the issue of 'morality' is still open and any issues, concerns or ideas, regarding the following questions, are always welcome:
+We always listen to concerns and actively seek options for fair and appropriate measures of payout weights.
+The goal is a system that is fair and recognizes the contributions made without being susceptible to abuse. urthermore the issue of 'morality' is still open and any issues, concerns or ideas, regarding the following questions, are always welcome:

-- What should give contributions more weight than others?"
+- Which metric should give contributions more weight than others?
 - How can we design metrics, which do represent and reward more helpful contributors?
 - Feedback on how we can improve the metrics.